 “Precisely so, madam.”

 The novel as a genre, particularly as written by Turgenev, is all about the study of individuals–what makes people different, not what makes them similar.
 Dostoevsky and Kafka, both of whom were influenced by Turgenev, also dug deeply into the lives of individuals.
 This is what all serious novelists (except maybe Don DeLillo) do.

 When Bazarov claims that

 “moral disorders come of faulty education, the thousand and one follies with which the human brain is afflicted, in short, any irregular condition of the social body.
 Rectify that body, and moral sickness will soon cease to be.”

-he portrays the human mind or character as a blank slate that can be educated into a moral or immoral condition Here I am reminded of the education John Stuart Mill received from his father.
+he portrays the human mind or character as a blank slate that can be educated into a moral or immoral condition.
+Here I am reminded of the education John Stuart Mill received from his father.
 Bazarov’s thinking, then, has much in common with utilitarianism.
 Such thinking shows an underappreciation of the operational autonomy (structural determinism, operational closure) of psychic systems, which I think of as block boxes.
 A just society or good educational system cannot automatically produce good people–nor does a bad social environment automatically produce bad people.
+Consider a character such as Huckleberry Finn, who logically should not have risen above the moral stature of his father.
 If utilitarianism, along with views such as Skinnerian behaviorism, accurately described reality, then the novel as a genre would be have no value.
 The individual cannot simply reflect social conditions; there has to be something mysterious about the individual.
 Otherwise, the only thing to do would be to write about social conditions and leave the individual alone.
 Bazarov is the mortal enemy of the novelist.

 “He is an enemy to all expressions of emotion.”